-Some users often report various troubles while installing updates on Windows 10 and the common reason is the services that don’t work perfectly.
+Some users often report various troubles while installing updates on Windows 11 or 10 and the common reason is the services that don’t work perfectly.
 Furthermore, problematic update cache and corrupted components can cause the same issue too.
 If the issue persists after rebooting system then this article may help you.
 So, you will see 2 Ways to Restart Windows Update Service in Windows 10 easily and quickly here.

 Windows Update is an essential component that allows the OS to download and install patches, builds, and versions and keep the PC safe and featureful.
 Unfortunately, sometimes a system cannot get the updates mostly because of services issue.
 In this case, the first and foremost solution is to Restart Windows Update Service.
 Using only this method you can fix a majority of Windows update problems.